-But i didn't know i'd get the penalty, i thought my instructor would?
+I didn't know I'd get the penalty.
+I thought my instructor would.

 I knew of a pupil once that passed their driving test and three months later their parents complained to his driving instructor because he'd got caught speeding.
 Three months after passing and still they're trying to blame the instructor who wasn't even in the car!

 Not with me but yes it has happened and you can read about a learner getting caught speeding by clicking here.

 How do I know if I was caught?